360-info/.github/profile/README.md

 In cases where we produce videos or animations using Adobe Creative Cloud or other software, we keep project files on the [360 Google Drive](https://drive.google.com/drive/folders/1zNaEtm8jkKWF-IltlV12_36tk7ST_ihG?usp=sharing).

+### 🗂 Use our source data

+Smaller data sources, such as CSV files, [Parquet files](https://arrow.apache.org/faq#what-is-the-difference-between-apache-arrow-and-apache-parquet) or shapefiles, are often stored in the `data` folder.
+In some cases, we may store larger, manually processed files on the [360 Google Drive](https://drive.google.com/drive/folders/1zNaEtm8jkKWF-IltlV12_36tk7ST_ihG?usp=sharing).
+In other cases, our analysis scripts may download source data directly from another source, such as Our World in Data.

 ### 💻 Reproduce our analyses

 If you'd like to re-run our analyses, we typically use [R](https://r-project.org) alongside the [Quarto](https://quarto.org) publishing system.
 Exact requirements are described in each repository.
 Look for files ending in `.qmd`, `.r` or `.rmd`.

-### 🗂 Use our source data

-Smaller data sources, such as CSV files, are often stored in the `data` folder.
-In some cases, we may store larger, manually processed files on the [360 Google Drive](https://drive.google.com/drive/folders/1zNaEtm8jkKWF-IltlV12_36tk7ST_ihG?usp=sharing).
-In other cases, our analysis scripts may download source data directly from another source, such as Our World in Data.

 ## 🔧 Tools